Course Title: Implement lighting designs

 Out-of-class activities include completion of individual design and pre-production work, preparation for class presentations and location excursions/production work.
 Online research and occasional outside of class time group discussions will be required to maintain project work.

 |Note: While your teacher will cover all the material in this schedule, the weekly order is subject to change depending on class needs and availability of speakers and resources.

 Mollison, M., 2010, Producing Videos, 'A Complete Guide' 3rd Ed, Allen and Unwin, Sydney

-Basic Photography, Michael Langford
+Basic Photography, Michael Langford any edition

 It is recommended that you bring materials to classes to make notes, for example;

 a pen and notepaper or a laptop computer.
 You will need to have either a USB thumb drive or a USB/Thunderbolt Harddrive (or both) to store and manage your media.
 Your teacher will advise you what to get when classes commence.

 The University Library has extensive resources and provides subject specialist expertise, research advice, help with referencing and support through: